Chernobyl disaster: No. 4 reactor confinement

-The concrete sarcophagus which had been built in the months after the accident was never intended to last very long, with a lifespan of only 30 years.
-On 12 February 2013, a 600 m2 section of the roof of the turbine-building collapsed, adjacent to the sarcophagus, causing a new release of radioactivity and a temporary evacuation of the area.
-At first, it was assumed that the roof collapsed because of the weight of snow, however the amount of snow was not exceptional, and the report of a Ukrainian fact-finding panel concluded that the collapse was the result of sloppy repair work and aging of the structure.
+The concrete sarcophagus which had been built in the months after the accident was never intended to last very long, with an expected lifespan of only 30 years.
+On 12 February 2013, a 600 square metre section of the roof of the turbine-building collapsed, adjacent to the sarcophagus, causing a new release of radioactivity.
+At first, it was assumed that this was due to the weight of snow; however, the quantity of snow was not exceptional, and the report of a Ukrainian fact-finding panel concluded that the collapse was the result of sloppy repair work and aging of the structure.
 Experts warned the sarcophagus itself was on the verge of collapse.